Danaroth83/remote-sensing-projects/README.md

 - Within each folder of your assigned project, a more detailed description is available in the `PROJECT_OVERVIEW.md` file

+### Generate a local copy of your project

+- From this repository, navigate to the folder of the chosen project
+- That is you should click on `projects` and then  on `xx_projectname`.
+  Here, `xx` denotes a numeric index and `project` is your assigned project name.
+- You should now see files like `PROJECT_OVERVIEW.md`, among many others.
+- On the top right, click on the blue button `Code` and `Download this folder` in `.zip` format.
+- Extract this folder on your `C` drive.
+This will be the root of your project from now on.

 ### Create a personal git repository

 - Go to gricad-gitlab: <https://gricad-gitlab.univ-grenoble-alpes.fr/>